-The Trustee a UK Private limited company, incorporated on 29 April 2020 with company number 12578024.
+The Trustee of the Fund is Northern Trust Investor Services Limited, a UK private limited company, incorporated on 29 April 2020 with company number 12578024.
 Its registered office and principal place of business is at 50 Bank Street, London E14 5NT.